 Do your best to keep hot foods hot and cold foods cold.
 Ask the restaurant to package these items separately.
 For example, if you order a fish fry with sides, ask for the cold coleslaw to be packaged separately from the hot fish.
 If you need to travel more than 30 minutes, bring a few insulated coolers to maintain food temperatures.
 While coolers are effective at keeping food cold, they also can be used to maintain warmer temperatures.

 Exercise good personal hygiene by washing your hands frequently to prevent contamination of yourself or others.
 Wipe down kitchen utensils and surfaces frequently with a cleaning solution that contains bleach, and replace hand towels, washcloths and sponges daily.
 Finally, use separate utensils for tasting or sampling when you are cooking or dining with other people.

 Takeout meals may result in leftovers.
 Store leftovers in an airtight container and label with the date.
 Depending on the food item, leftovers can safely be consumed for two or three days.
-Take inventory of items in your refrigerator.
-Throw out leftovers that are more than a couple days old and foods that have expired.
+Take inventory of items in your refrigerator frequently.
+Throw out leftovers that are more than a couple days old, and any foods that have expired.
 A good mantra to remember is "when it doubt, throw it out."

 When you're ready to eat leftovers, reheat them on the stove, in a conventional oven or microwave until the internal temperature reaches 165 F (74 C).
 Slow cookers aren't recommended for reheating leftovers because these devices may not heat foods hot enough to kill bacteria.
 They may also reheat your foods too slowly and result in bacteria growth.